Retrodad0001/odin_survivors/README.md

 # Learning Odin and the SDL3 GPU

-Learning the Odin language and SDL3 by building a simplified 2D RTS game and sharing it with the community.
+Learning the Odin language and SDL3 by building a simplified 2D survovors game and sharing it with the community.
 I will use the SDL 3D GPU with a Data-Oriented Design approach.

 Other libs used : Dear ImGui and BOX2D